 Elizabeth A. Zembruski joined the Firm as an associate in 2000 and became a partner in 2008.
 Her practice focuses on regulatory and transactional matters involving natural gas, crude oil and liquids industries.
 Liz’s clients include Canadian and U.S.-based producers and/or marketers of natural gas, crude oil, and liquids as well as the developers, owners, and operators of natural gas storage facilities, interstate natural gas pipelines, and crude oil pipelines.
 She regularly advises clients regarding a wide range of matters related to the Federal Energy Regulatory Commission’s (FERC) regulation of interstate natural gas and crude oil pipeline rates and services along with compliance matters.
 Her practice involves representing clients in rulemaking proceedings before FERC and other federal agencies.
 Liz also advises clients on the development of greenfield crude oil pipelines and pipeline expansions.
 In addition, she advises energy companies regarding Commodity Futures Trading Commission related compliance matters.

 Liz graduated with honors from Hofstra University in 1997 and received her law degree from the Georgetown University Law Center in 2000.
 She is admitted to practice in the District of Columbia and New York (inactive).

-Liz is the Chair of the Oil and Liquids Committee of the Energy Bar Association.
+Liz is a former Chair of the Oil and Liquids Committee of the Energy Bar Association.
 She is also a member of the Women’s Council on Energy and the Environment and the DC Chapter of the Women’s Energy Network.